 SEO or Search Engine Optimization is the process of organically ranking in search engines through quality content resulting in increased website visits

 2. The Beginning of SEO

 Before we delve into specifics, let’s rewind and take a look at how SEO began.
 What was the first search engine?
 When was Google created?
-What is the history behind SEO?
+Where did SEO come from?

 In 1996, two engineers decided to create a search engine called BackRub, which ultimately became the biggest search engine in the world.
 BackRub – as it was called back then – is what we know now as Google.

 With the increase in websites, many site owners began to practice manipulative techniques.
 This led Google to start working on algorithm updates that will have the ability to present the most relevant content to users.
 This evolved to what SEO is today, which enforces websites to raise the bar in sharpening their content and the quality of their UX and UI.

 SEO isn’t a walk in the park.
 It isn’t magic either that happens overnight.
 But, SEO can deliver unimaginable results when done right.
 Unlike in PPC where you run ads based on how much you spend, SEO doesn’t require ad payments to appear on search engine results pages.
 SEO will continue to yield results as long as you update your site regularly and abide by quality guidelines.
 You can review Google’s Webmaster Guidelines to give you an idea of how you can get Google to understand and find your website pages.